larpo1/lavanda-website/src/pages/blog/2020-04-13-covid-19-how-to-stay-informed-during-the-pandemic.md

   - cottages
   - sykes
 featuredpost: true
-metaTitle: "COVID-19: How to stay informed during the pandemic"
+metaTitle: "COVID-19: How to stay informed during the pandemic."
 description: There is currently an abundance of information around the impact of COVID-19 on the short-term rental industry, and it is easy to feel overwhelmed.